gmfricke/shell-novice/_episodes/01-intro.md

 ---
 ### Background

-Humans and computers commonly interact in many different ways, such as through a keyboard and mouse, touch screen interfaces, or using speech recognition systems.
+A shell allows your to interact with your computer and instruct it to perfom a variety of tasks, such as running a program or copying a file.
+It's the means through which you tell the computer what you want to do.
+You have very likely used shells with graphical user interfaces (GUIs) before, such as Microsoft Windows, Apple OS X, or your smart phone, to run programs and execute other tasks (though you may not have heard them called shells at the time).
+Humans and computers interact in many different ways, such as through the keyboard and mouse, touch screen interfaces, or using speech recognition systems, all of which are commonly seen in GUI shells.

-The most widely used way to interact with personal computers is called a **graphical user interface** (GUI).
-With a GUI, we give instructions by clicking a mouse and using menu-driven interactions.
+The purpose of shells that use **command-line interfaces** (CLI) is exactly the same as GUI shells.
+The difference is that you type the actions you want the computer to perform on the keyboard instead of using your mouse to click icons and menus.
+Typing commands may seem intimidating and labourious at first, but it means you are not limited to actions predefined by the GUI designers.
+As you will see by the end of this lesson CLI shells allows you to issue more powerful and flexible instructions to the computer, which for many tasks will ultimately save you time and effort.

-While the visual aid of a GUI makes it intuitive to learn, this way of delivering instructions to a computer scales very poorly.
+For example, while the visual aid of a GUI makes it intuitive to learn, this way of delivering instructions to a computer scales very poorly.
 Imagine the following task:
 for a literature search, you have to copy the third line of one thousand text files in one thousand